-The block grant for 2016-17 does not use this weighting for the computation of the general fund budget.
-Instead, Virtual students 18 and under will now be funded based on the number of minutes enrolled and are not eligible for any weightings.
-Virtual students 19 and over will be funded \$933 per credit earned from July 1 to June 30 (up to a maximum of six credits).
+Virtual students 18 and under are funded based on the number of minutes enrolled and are not eligible for any weightings.
+Virtual students 19 and over will be funded based on per credit earned from July 1 to June 30 (up to a maximum of six credits).